Mort Weisinger: Articles and books

 In addition to his SF agency and extensive editorial work for DC Comics, Weisinger found time – particularly after his retirement from DC – to write a considerable number of articles for a wide variety of magazines.
 Weisinger was reported, in 1975, as having "had articles in The Journal of the AMA, Reader's Digest, Collier's, The Saturday Evening Post... [and] Parade."
 His articles ranged from one on the Comics Code for Better Homes and Gardens to an article entitled "How Ralph Edwards Fools 'Em" for which he "accompanied Edwards on several This Is Your Life escapades to get the story of how the clever impresario suckered the celebrities whom he was to honor on his popular '50s show."

 Weisinger occasionally contributed articles to the writers' magazines – Writer's Digest, The Author & Journalist, etc. – from the 1930s through the 1950s.
+From 1934-35, for Writer’s Review, he produced gossipy reports on the activities of pulp writers.

 Weisinger had a particular interest in beauty contests, writing an article for Parade on "why certain finalists in the Miss America pageant can never win the crown," as well as a "best-selling novel" entitled The Contest (published in hardback by World, and in paperback by New American Library).
 Weisinger had once been a "judge in a preliminary Miss America contest," through which he "learned the inside story," later travelling to Europe with the then-"world-famous host of the real-life contest," a friend of Weisinger's at the time who refused to talk to him again after reading the resulting novel.
 For the author, however, The Contest netted a $125,000 movie option and "printings in several foreign languages."

 Weisinger's best known book was "a compendium of freebies available to anyone" entitled 1001 Valuable Things You Can Get For Free, first published in 1955 and which (as of 1975) had "gone through 41 paperback printings and sold over three million copies."
 Weisinger's book was praised by Abbie Hoffman in Steal This Book, and earned its author a place in "Who's Who".